thanhtoan1196/anime-search-facebook-bot/README.md

 # anime-search-facebook-bot
-a facebook bot that search anime through vuighe git
+a facebook bot that search anime with vuighe api

 > A simple project xd.